simonpucher/AgenaTrader/README.md

 You need to copy the Utility Indicator into the indicators directory of your AgenaTrader.
 You will find the latest version of this Utility Indicator on GitHub: [Global Utilities](https://github.com/simonpucher/AgenaTrader/blob/master/Utility/GlobalUtilities_Utility.cs)

 #Documentation
-A rudimentary documentation exists in form of code comments in each scripts.
+A rudimentary documentation exists in form of code comments in each script.
-We are working on tutorials with a more detailed documentation and some tutorials covering the basics for AgenaTrader scripts templates.
-If you want to help, please feel free to fork this project.
+We are working on development tutorials with a more detailed documentation and some tutorials covering the basics for AgenaTrader scripts templates.
+If you want to help, please feel free to fork this project and create a pull request.

 ##Links
 - [Agena Trader Software](http://www.tradeescort.com)